huggle/mass-delivery/README.md

 The mass-delivery is an extension that allows a user to send message to a list of users.

-Note: This extension should be checked out in folder named "huggle" in your huggle3-qt-lx repo
+Note: This extension should be checked out in the folder named "huggle" in your huggle3-qt-lx repo

 How to build
 =============